 Data downloads for conclusion

-The data downloads for this discussion section ("what does this all mean") are as follows:
+The data downloads section are as follows:

 • climate.csv: Information about expected changes to climate.